abigalew/repository/getting_repo.md

-# Getting a Git Repo
+change 2# Getting a Git Repo

 -   Creating a repo from a directory: